robmoore-i/LanguageLearning/config/README.md

 # Configuration Assumptions

-- Frontend, server and db are all running on the same machine
+- Frontend, analytics, server, db are all running on the same machine
-- That machine is a linux machine.
+- That machine is a linux or mac machine.

  To create a `apprc` environment variable file: